hamdanarsalan/Amazon-Navbar/README.md

 # Amazon-Navbar
-This is a Amazon Navbar i have created by using HTML and CSS
+This is a Amazon Navbar.
+I have created by using HTML and CSS